serverless/event-gateway/README.md

 `listUsers` function will be invoked for every HTTP GET request to `<Events API>/users` endpoint.

+### Spaces

+One additional concept in the Event Gateway are Spaces.
+Spaces provide isolation between resources.
+Space is a coarse-grained sandbox in which entities can interact freely Functions, and Subscriptions belong to one space.
+All actions are possible within a space: publishing, subscribing and invoking.
+All access cross-space is disabled.

+Space is not about access control/authentication/authorization.
+It's only about isolation.
+It doesn't enforce any specific subscription path.

+This is how Spaces fit different needs depending on use-case:
+* single user - single user uses default space for registering function and creating subscriptions.
+* multiple teams/departments - different teams/departments use different spaces for isolation and for hiding internal implementation and architecture.

+Technically speaking Space is a mandatory field ("default" by default) on Function or Subscription object that user has to provide during function registration or subscription creation.
+Space is a first class concept in Config API.
+Config API can register function in specific space or list all functions or subscriptions from a space.

 ## Events API

 The Event Gateway exposes an API for emitting events.
 Events API can be used for emitting custom event, HTTP events and